The Ultimate One-Week Bali Itinerary (A First-Timers Guide)

 Bali Itinerary Day 1 – Airbnb Check-in + Exploring the Area

-Our week in Bali started after being greeted at the airport by our drivers and being split into two groups to drive to our villa.
+After landing in Ngurah Rai International Airport our week in Bali started by being by our drivers and split into two groups to drive to our villa in Seminyak.
 The airport pickup can get very crowded especially with porters offering to carry your luggage to your taxi.
-Unless you want them to carry your bags, politely decline.
-If you do use their services, make sure to agree with a price beforehand.

-Once we arrived at our first Airbnb in Seminyak, we showered and changed before heading out to explore the area and beach.
-The villa is walking distance to tons of restaurants, Seminyak Square, and the beach.
+The villa is walking distance to great spots for shopping and dining near Seminyak Square and the beach.
 Although the main road was crowded most of the time, it was easy to catch a taxi when needed.

 Bali Itinerary Day 2 – Brunch, Shopping, + Dinner with a View